Moddable-OpenSource/moddable/documentation/xs/XS Differences.md

 ## Spare runtime resources
 Embedded platforms do not exist alone.
 You need a computer to develop applications for them.
 Therefore, you should prepare in advance of execution, at *compile* time, everything you can in order to spare *run*-time resources.

 On the web, JavaScript engines currently execute scripts and modules from their source code.
-For microcontrollers, the XS compiler transforms modules source code into byte code on your computer, so the XS engine on the micro-controller only has to execute byte code.
+For microcontrollers, the XS compiler transforms modules source code into byte code on your computer, so the XS engine on the microcontroller only has to execute byte code.

 At Moddable, we generalized this approach beyond scripts to all kinds of assets.
 Fonts, movies, pictures, sounds, and textures are always encoded on your computer into the most practical format for the specific hardware target.